elventear/quartz-scheduler/readme.txt

 license.txt           		a document declaring the license under which
                       		Quartz can be used and distributed.

+docs					    the root directory of all documentation.

+docs/wikidocs               the main documentation for Quartz.
+Start with
+                            the "index.html"

 src/java/org/quartz   		the main package of the Quartz project,
                       		containing the 'public' (client-side) API for
                       		the scheduler